kapouer/express-cache-response-directive/README.md

 #### Options

 Each Cache-Control response directive defined in HTTP/1.1 has an option that can be defined.

 - Options for directives that use a delta time accept a number as a value.
 - Time values may also be expressed as strings like "3 min", "1h", "5 days".
 - Options that optionally accept field names accept `true` for the normal non-field directive and for the with field-name directive accept either a string or an array of strings for the field names.
 - The remaining directives that don't have a value simply accept a truthy value.

 The public, private, no-cache, and no-store directives are exclusive only one may be specified.
 With the exception that no-cache and no-store may be defined together.

-##### public:
+##### public

 ```js
 res.cacheControl({'public': true});
 // Cache-Control: public
 ```

-##### private:
+##### private

 ```js
 res.cacheControl({'private': true});